DuckyMomo20012/file-crypto/README.md

 - In image preview mode, my image is broken:

   - That is because your **terminal width size is too small**.
 Image has a default width size is `60` block.
-Then terminal should be larger than that size (the nav bar wasn't counted).
+The terminal should be larger than that size (the nav bar wasn't counted).

 - I can't decrypt my file using the `Decrypt file` tool: